July 4th fireworks in Northern Virginia bring fantastic celebrations, patriotic parades, and family fun to local towns and parks. July ...

 - Great Falls Park VA hours are 7:00 AM to 30 minutes after sunset, daily, year-round.
 The Visitor Center is open 10:00 to 4:00 daily.

-- Admission to Great Falls is $10 per vehicle for a three consecutive day pass.
-Individuals entering on foot, horse, or bike are $5.
+- Admission to Great Falls increased in 2019.
+Entrance is $15 per vehicle for a 7 consecutive day pass.
+Individuals entering on motorcycle pay $10, and on foot, horse, or bike pay $7.
+The fee also covers entrance to the Chesapeake and Ohio National Historical Park in Maryland.

 - Tip: Since Great Falls Park is part of the National Park Service, fees are waived on National Park Free Entrance Days.
 If you plan to visit multiple parks in a year, the National Park Pass is a fantastic value.